IngoKl/TweetPinna/README.md

 - [ ] Separate config and tweepy initialization into a helper function
 - [ ] Implement instant download functionality within the timeline module
 - [ ] Dashboard should not start without MongoDB connection -> implement global db checks
+- [ ] Before adding a tweet to the DB we should check whether it already exists

 ## Special Behaviour
 If the database (MongoDB) becomes unavailable for any reason, TweetPinna continues to collect tweets.
 Once the connection is reestablished, the tweet-buffer is dumped into the database.
 While this behaviour can be memory heavy, it ensures that no (less) tweets are lost.
 If you want to disable this function set `tweet_buffer : 0`.